hamzaaslam2121/Log-in-System/README.md

 If the user inputs password incorrectly, the system will ask the user to re-try.
 There will be a re-try limiter of 3 times, before a 30 second cooldown will be initiated.

 If both username and password are entered correctly, then the system will proceed sending a "Success, Welcome 'User'!" message.

+Have made use of both Python and SQL skills (SQLite)